 See section 167(f) for more details.
-Prior years' depreciation, plus current

 Prior years' depreciation, plus current year's depreciation, can never exceed the depreciable basis of the property.

 The basis and amounts claimed for depreciation should be part of your permanent books and records.
 No attachment is necessary.